ferdous-alam/DVRK_robot_project/README.md

-# dVRK Inverse Kinematics and Block "O" Trajectory Generation Project
+# dVRK Inverse Kinematics and Trajectory Generation Project

 This repo contains all files, resources, codes related to the DVRK robot project.